sudonorm/database_design/README.md

 ## :floppy_disk: MySQL

-This MySQL folder contains a class which can be used to set up and manage a MySQL database, as well as the data used in the test run.
+The MySQL folder contains a class which can be used to set up and manage a MySQL database, as well as the data used in the test run.

 :hammer:  Requirements: MySQL, Python 3